supercid/techdocs-wiki-tmp/Sending-Offline-Orders.md

 **Note:** This mutation is currently in closed beta.

-The given example creates a single order #74 and requests the details of created updated order and any associated errors.
+The given example creates a single order #74 and requests the details of the created order and any associated errors.

 ```shell
 curl -0 -v -X POST https://api.nosto.com/v1/graphql \